chellej80/Embarr-Equestrian-Testimonials/README.md

 ## Overview

 [Embarr Equestrian Testimonials](https://embarr-equestrian-testimonials.herokuapp.com/) is a service review site for an Equine Business (Embarr Equestian) that allows clients to post reviews of services specified on the site.
 This project is a Full Stack website built using the Django framework and deployed using Heroku.
+It follows the CRUD logic, Users can Create (Sumbit a Review), Retrieve (Search for a Service), Update (Update their Reviews/ Profile) and Delete (Delete their reviews).

 ## The Site Mockup